Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

 numNodes=1&nodeInstance=1&property.data.dir.root=<SOLR_HOME>/solrhome/workspace-SpacesStore&shardIds=0,1,2,3,4
 ```

 The status of all the available indexes, shards, and instances can be found using a JMX client.
-For more information, see [Indexing information available in a JMX client](../tasks/index-info-jmx.md).
+For more information, see [Indexing JMX client](#Indexing JMX client).

 Dynamic sharding will currently use partial indexes to answer queries.
 For example, there are two shards: Shard1 and Shard2.
 If there are no instances for Shard2, queries will only use Shard1.